Fragile Balance: Plot

 Dr. Fraiser determines that Jack is dying, and that something must be done to prevent it, so the Tok'ra are contacted and Jacob Carter (Carmen Argenziano) arrives.
 He recommends that O'Neill be placed in stasis, which provokes Jack into escaping the base.
 After running into an old friend, Lt.
 Col. Harlan Beck (Gregory Bennett), Jack claims that he's the nephew of O'Neill in the hope his friend will buy him beer.
 Beck reports his sighting of Jack and the team take him back to Stargate Command.
 Meanwhile, Daniel and Teal'c have been investigating Jack's claim that he was abducted, and are interviewing people whose alien abduction stories are consistent with Jack's.
 They find eight such people in the United States, all of whom claim to have seen an Asgard similar to the one Jack saw, as well as glowing green lights.
 This information is complicated by the Tok'ra's finding that young Jack is actually a clone of O'Neill, and this has presumably happened to all the other abductees.

 Believing that the Asgard responsible will re-abduct Jack after seven days, the team return to O'Neill's house and lie in wait.
-As Jack is beamed up to a ship, he immediately stuns an Asgard and brings the rest of the team onboard.
+As Jack is beamed up to a ship, he immediately stuns an Asgard and brings the rest of the team on board.
 They learn from Loki, the Asgard responsible that he has been performing unsanctioned experiments on humans for years.
 After using the ship to communicate with the Asgard, Thor arrives and helps bring the regular O'Neill back, giving him the choice of whether or not to keep his clone.
 Jack decides to and Thor fixes the genetic defect, whereupon Thor condemns Loki to punishment.
 Back on Earth, the two O'Neill's go their separate way, with 15 year old Jack deciding to re-enter high school and agreeing it's best they don't keep in contact.